clebert/cybernaut/docs/recipes/testing-with-docker.md

 ```

 *Note: When executing `docker run` for an image with chrome browser please add `-v /dev/shm:/dev/shm` [volume mount][docker-mount] to use the host's shared memory.
-Since a Docker container is not meant to preserve state and spawning a new one takes less than 3 seconds you will likely want to remove containers after each end-to-end test with `--rm` command.*
+Since a Docker container is not meant to preserve state and spawning a new one takes less than 3 seconds you will likely want to remove containers after each test with `--rm` command.*

 [chrome-tags]: https://hub.docker.com/r/clebert/cybernaut-chrome/tags/
 [firefox-tags]: https://hub.docker.com/r/clebert/cybernaut-firefox/tags/